Aquatic Invasives Grant

 The primary goal of the project was to develop a comprehensive aquatic invasive species (AIS) plan that prioritizes AIS control and management activities on 17 ecologically significant properties in Waukesha County.
 This project inventoried 10 currently managed properties and 7 additional properties that WCLC owns.
 This plan has since expanded to include other non-aquatic invasive species (non-AIS) to better educate and utilize interns and to gain a better understanding of the totality of the invasive species present on WCLC properties.

-This document is a one-page identification guide for AIS in lakes, streams and wetlands.
+This document is a one-page (front and back) identification guide for AIS in lakes, streams and wetlands.
 It includes photographs and distribution maps.

 This document is a guide to the target species for AIS monitoring in lakes, streams and wetlands.
 It includes photographs, detailed descriptions that highlight key identifying characteristics and distribution maps.